-The Speech Acoustics Laboratory (37 Hatcher Hall) is a research, education, and service facility housed within the Department of Communication Sciences and Disorders and the College of Humanities and Social Sciences The mission of the Laboratory is to examine, disseminate, and use knowledge on the perceptual and acoustic characteristics of speakers with and without neurological conditions that may interfere with speech communication process.
+The Speech Acoustics & Movement Laboratory (56 Hatcher Hall) is a research, education, and service facility housed within the Department of Communication Sciences and Disorders and the College of Humanities and Social Sciences The mission of the Laboratory is to examine, disseminate, and use knowledge on the acoustic and kinematic characteristics of speakers with and without neurological conditions that may interfere with speech communication process.

 - SAL is pleased to get supported by 1) LSU H&SS ASPIRE program ($1,000) and 2) LSU H&SS Summer Research Fellowship ($7,500) for summer research activities.
 As its first outcome, a study “Acoustic contrastivity in soft, conversational, and loud speech” will be presented at the 164th Meeting of the Acoustical Society of America, Kansas City, Missouri (Presenters: Yunjung Kim & Ali Beslin, October, 2012).